An Appalachian Trail Tale

 An AT Thru-Hike: Ages 5 and Up

-Lately the trail has ushered us past a succession of olden-day stone walls.
+Lately the trail’s ushered us past a succession of olden-day stone walls.
 We don’t know the stone type; we’re not geologists or stone-cutters.
-Nor are we stoners.
-The rocks look locally derived, unlike those prefab versions used on the mysterious mounds near Cairo.
+Nor stoners.
+The rocks look locally derived, unlike those prefab ones used on those mysterious mounds near Cairo.
 Many of the walls have toppled.
 Some have been buried.
 By muck, moss or man.
-Some have stood the test of time, even though their purpose, whatever it was, had long since passed.
-Quite a few were anything but straight.
-All cause contemplation.
+Some have stood the test of time, even if their purpose, whatever it was, had long passed.
+Most were crooked.
+All invite contemplation.
 Just how old are they?
 Who placed ‘em?
 Why?
 Sheep?
 Were property lines really that deformed back then?
 Were property owners?

 Most the barriers were waist high.
-But then, two or three hundred years ago, that may have meant head-high.
+But then, three hundred years ago, that may have meant head-high.
 (Jesus was a midget, basically.
 A brown-skinned midget.)
 The walls have sunk and updated anthropoids are a mutant incarnation compared to our atavistic ancestry.
 We humans have grown a lot, in height and width, but mostly in g-i-r-t-h.
+We’ve almost got anorexia beat.
+But never mind that.

-The walls remind us of times past, and what a different world it is today. (“Imagine someone from two or three hundred years ago suddenly placed in today’s world,” said Porch.
+The walls tell us of times past, and what a different world it is today. (“Imagine someone from two hundred years ago suddenly placed in today’s world,” said Porch.
 “They’d hate it, too.”)
-The fortifications were built when the US was largely bucolic; there were few megalopolises back then, just a growing number of hand-tilled farms and the stones surrounding them.
+The fortifications were built when the US was bucolic; there were no megalopolises, just a growing number of hand-tilled farms and the stones surrounding them.
 Many miles separated, and isolated, towns.
 Such space still exists in America, primarily in the west, but man and his obscene religion of growth persists in encroaching.
 Urban by choice.
 Or not.
 Exponential growth within a finite system can only lead to collapse, but we just don’t see it.

 “Oh how I wonder, oh how I worry